Atrasentan (Vanrafia): ETA-Selective Oral Drug for IgAN

 Introduction: An Add-On to Sparsentan-Era IgAN Therapy

-In IgAN, Sparsentan (ETA/AT1R dual antagonist) established a new standard that replaces RAS inhibitors.
-Novartis (ex-Chinook) takes the opposite design: ETA-selective blockade added on top of existing RAS inhibitor + SGLT2i, via Atrasentan (ABT-627 / Vanrafia).
-ALIGN Phase 3 showed a 36-week UPCR between-group reduction of −36.1%, earning FDA accelerated approval on April 2, 2025[1][2].
+In IgAN, Sparsentan (ETA/AT1R dual antagonist) established an ETA/AT1R dual-antagonist option used instead of background RAS blockade.
+Novartis (ex-Chinook) takes a different, selective approach: ETA-selective blockade built on optimized RAS inhibition, with an SGLT2i-treated cohort supporting add-on use in that subgroup, via Atrasentan (ABT-627 / Vanrafia).
+ALIGN Phase 3 showed a 36-week UPCR between-group reduction of −36.1%, earning FDA accelerated approval (proteinuria reduction in primary IgAN) on April 2, 2025[1][2].
+Note that, at approval, it is not established whether Vanrafia slows kidney function decline.

 1. Compound Profile